CancerGUIDE: Cancer Guideline Understanding via Internal Disagreement Estimation: Annotation Details

 \section{Annotation Details}

-We begin by extracting the decision tree pages from the NCCN NSCLC guidelines \citep{NCCN} and creating a JSON-based representation where each decision point is labeled as a "node."
-Terminal nodes with "recommendation" labels contain final treatment recommendations for clinicians, while intermediate nodes represent decision points requiring additional clinical information.
+We begin by extracting the decision tree pages from the NCCN NSCLC guidelines \citep{NCCN} and creating a JSON-based representation where each decision point is labeled as a ``node."
+Terminal nodes with ``recommendation" labels contain final treatment recommendations for clinicians, while intermediate nodes represent decision points requiring additional clinical information.

 To evaluate model capability in mapping these guidelines onto real clinical data, we created a human-annotated dataset for guideline-adherent reasoning in NSCLC.
 Expert annotators traced patient notes through the NCCN guideline decision tree, recording the ordered sequence of page–node identifiers (e.g., NSCL-1-1 → NSCL-2-1 → … → terminal).
-Each annotation aimed to reach either the appropriate "recommendation" node when sufficient clinical information was available, or the furthest node that could be accurately determined given the available patient data.
+Each annotation aimed to reach either the appropriate ``recommendation'' node when sufficient clinical information was available, or the furthest node that could be accurately determined given the available patient data.
 Annotators additionally marked whether the observed care was guideline-compliant and provided brief rationales for any identified as non-compliance.
+Non-compliance is treated as a valid ``path'' and evaluates model's capacity to identify patient treatment trajectories as non-compliant with given guidelines.

 Thirteen physicians performed the annotations: twelve board-certified oncologists and one hematology–oncology fellow, averaging 13 years of clinical experience.
 Participants were recruited through data vendors, screened for oncology knowledge and rubric literacy, and verified via official certification registries.
 All physicians were compensated, and annotation instructions are provided.